 This Policy outlines Cylance's general position and its practices about its commitment to implement the Principles set forth in this Section 2, including the types of Personal Data Cylance collects, the purpose and use of the Personal Data and the notice and choice affected Data Subjects have regarding Cylance's use of their Personal Data, their ability to correct that information, and the internal contact mechanism to correct information as well as to make inquiries and/or lodge a complaint about adherence to the Principles.
 This Policy does not address additional local privacy requirements that the Company may need to adhere to.

-This Policy applies to all Personal Data processed by Cylance related to employees of Cylance resident in the EEA whether in electronic or tangible format.
+This Policy applies to all Personal Data processed by Cylance related to employees of Cylance resident in the EEA and Switzerland whether in electronic or tangible format.

 a.
 Agent.
 “Agent” means any third party that processes personal information pursuant to the instructions of, and solely for the benefit of Cylance or to which Cylance discloses personal information for processing on Cylance’s behalf.